rakki194/yipyap/docs/theming.md

 - `/src/theme/`: Theme-related utilities
 - `/src/utils/`: Shared utility functions

-### State Management
+## State Management

-The application uses a combination of:
-- App Context (`/src/contexts/app.tsx`): Global settings and preferences
-- Component-local state: Feature-specific state using SolidJS primitives
-- URL state: Route parameters and query strings for shareable state
+The application implements state management through multiple complementary approaches.
+At the global level, the App Context defined in `/src/contexts/app.tsx` handles application-wide settings and user preferences.
+For more focused functionality, components maintain their own local state using SolidJS primitives to manage feature-specific data and UI states.
+Additionally, certain application states are preserved in the URL through route parameters and query strings, enabling shareable and bookmarkable states across sessions.

 ## Theme Implementation

-Themes are managed through the app context (`/src/contexts/app.tsx`) which:
-- Persists theme selection in localStorage
-- Updates the document's data-theme attribute
-- Handles RTL support for specific locales
-- Manages animation preferences
+Theme management is centralized through the app context defined in `/src/contexts/app.tsx`.
+This context provides comprehensive theme handling by persisting the user's theme selection in localStorage to maintain preferences across sessions.
+When themes change, it automatically updates the document's data-theme attribute to apply the new styles.
+The context also provides built-in support for RTL (right-to-left) layouts when using locales that require it, ensuring proper text and layout direction.
+Beyond basic theme switching, it manages animation preferences to respect user settings for reduced motion and other accessibility considerations.

 ## Making Style Changes